 Members who live West of North Mesa Drive are considered to be a District I (Salt River) voter and should vote at Salt River Community Building.
 Members who live East of Mesa Drive are considered to be a District II (Lehi) voter and should vote at Lehi Community Building.
 Non-resident voters must fill out a form to declare their "home district" for voting purposes, and they should contact the Community Development Department ("CDD") to obtain the form for declaring a home district.
 A SRPMIC TRIBAL ID IS REQUIRED TO VOTE:

 Community members must show a (picture) tribal ID card at the polls before they will be given a ballot.
 Contact the Office of Membership Services at (480) 362-7618 if you need a new tribal ID card.
-The Community membership rolls determine voter eligibility and the district in which you vote in, so please make sure that your name, tribal ID number, and address
+The Community membership rolls determine voter eligibility and the district in which you vote in, so please make sure that your name, tribal ID number, and address are up-to-date with the Office of Membership Services in CDD ABSENTEE BALLOTS:

-Salt River Pima-Maricopa Indian Community Department of Health and Human Services Central Intake Center

-10005 E. Osborn Road Scottsdale, Arizona 85256 480-362-7350 480-362-5573 fax

-2020 LIHEAP

-(Low Income Help Energy Assistance Program)

-Health and Human Services (HHS) Prevention & Intervention Services-Financial Assistance received additional funding from the Federal CARES Act to assist with utility payments.

-So what is LIHEAP?
+To minimize the risk of contracting Covid-19, it is HIGHLY recommended that you vote via absentee ballot.
+To request an absentee ballot please request by phone, email, or fax to Erica Harvier, Ardell Moore, or Dorine Andrews.
+Phone number (480) 362-7466, 362-7469 or 362-7400.
+Email address: Erica.harvier@srpmic-nsn.gov ABSENTEE REQUESTS PRIMARY ELECTION (Provide Name, Tribal ID #, Mailing Address) DEADLINES Deadline for Resident AND Non-Resident Voters to request an Monday, July 13, 2020 absentee ballot.
+(If you live on OR off the Community and would like to mail in your ballot.)
+Deadline for Residents who are Thursday, July 23, 2020 Elderly, or Disabled or in the Hospital.

+(If you cannot come to the polls and would like to home vote.)
+PREFERRED VOTING PROCESS FOR PRIMARY ELECTION DAY (DUE TO COVID-19 PRECAUTIONS): To minimize the risk of contracting Covid-19, it is HIGHLY recommended that you select Option 1 or 2 to cast your vote. - MAIL IN: Call in to request an absentee ballot.
+MAIL IN your absentee ballot. - DROP OFF: Call in to request an absentee ballot.
+DROP OFF your absentee ballot on Election Day.
+3. In person voting, at the polls, utilizing Covid-19 social distancing and safety precautions. - QUESTIONS?
+Contact SRPMIC Administration at (480)362-7466 or 362-7469 or 362-7400.
+Salt River Pima-Maricopa Indian Community Department of Health and Human Services Central Intake Center 10005 E. Osborn Road Scottsdale, Arizona 85256 480-362-7350 480-362-5573 fax 2020 LIHEAP (Low Income Help Energy Assistance Program) Health and Human Services (HHS) Prevention & Intervention Services-Financial Assistance received additional funding from the Federal CARES Act to assist with utility payments.
 LIHEAP is a federal grant that offers energy assistance to residents of SRPMIC for their utility bills and for things such as appliances for (water heater, range, refrigerator, etc.) and limited to one appliance.

-Am I qualified?

 To be eligible the household income must fall under 150% of the LIHEAP Poverty guidelines and available on a first come first served basis.
 Assistance is available to enrolled Community members and non-enrolled members, however, the applicant must reside within the boundaries of SRPMIC.
-Additional funding may be available for applicants that are senior citizens (55+), disabled, and children under 6 years old in household.

-Where do I apply?
+Additional funding may be available for applicants that are senior citizens (55+), disabled, and children Where do I apply?

-Services are scheduled by appointment only and intakes will be conducted as a drive-up service only

-For more information and to schedule an appointment contact: DHHS Prevention & Intervention Services Central Intake Center 480-362-7350

-What do I need to bring to my appointment?
+Services are scheduled by appointment only and intakes will be conducted as a drive-up service only For more information and to schedule an appointment contact: DHHS Prevention & Intervention Services Central Intake Center 480-362-7350 What do I need to bring to my appointment?